VlachosGroup/AIMSim/README.md

 _Note: Multiprocessing speedup and efficiency tests take more than 30 minutes to execute.
 To run all other tests and ignore these, create a file called `.no-speedup-test` in the `molSim` directory and execute the above command as shown._

-User interface:

-`python -m molSim`

 To build the docs, execute the following with `sphinx` and `m2r` installed and from the `/docs` directory:

 `m2r ../README.md | mv ../README.rst . | sphinx-apidoc -f -o . .. | make html | cp _build/html/* .`

+For packaging on Pypi:

+`python -m build; twine upload dist/*`

+For packaging on conda:

+`conda build package`

 ## Notes